jacketizer/libyuarel/README.md

 `proto:hostname`

-Due to the fact that the library isn't copying any strings and instead points to the parts in the URL string, the first `/` in the path will be used as a null terminator.
+Due to the fact that the library isn't copying any strings and instead points to the parts in the URL string, the first `/` in the path will be replaced with a null terminator.
 Therefore, the first slash will be missing in the path.

 ## To build